Tofaal9152/TicTacToe_Using-Reaact/README.md

 # React + Vite
+### Installing

+A step-by-step series of examples that tell you how to get a development environment running:
+1.download all things in one folder.
+2.go to the folder and open with vscode.
+3.open terminal using --- windows + `
+4.type npm i.
+5.after install the node modules type 6
+6.npm run dev.
+7.thats all it will open in your dafault Browser.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.